 In this phase, we review the information from the client or analyze the use-case and competition ourselves.

 When an event is registered, a small clip is sent over 4G to the server.
 Here it can be analyzed or sent directly to e-mail, SMS, or App.
-This enables the owner to either act or communicate.
+This enables the owner to act or communicate.
 Development needed: Video analyses in the cloud, IOS, and Android App.

 1b.
 Use-case analyses